cristian1604/SysAx/README.md

 (If you want a script to perform several databases from a DB engine at the same time, take a look [backupDatabase])

 **This project currently runs on Linux.**

-### Changelog

-  - Improve documentation
-  - Tested on multiple MySQL and Postgres databases (one script to call each DB engine)
-  - Comment code

 ### Requirements